matheusvision/vhita_marketplace_front/src/app/main/documentation/material-ui-components/components/autocomplete/autocomplete.md

 {{"demo": "GoogleMaps.js"}}

 :::error
-Before you can start using the Google Maps JavaScript API and Places API, you must sign up and create a billing account.
+Before you can start using the Google Maps JavaScript API and Places API, you need to get your own [API key](https://developers.google.com/maps/documentation/javascript/get-api-key).
 :::

 ## Multiple values